kz-sher/dytechlab_itv_assignment/README.md

-# SGX Historical Data For Trading Automation
+# SGX Historical Data For Trading - Task Automation

 A simple web automation program that helps admin or equivalent position download daily data using selenium and python.